openshift/enhancements/enhancements/microshift/microshift-updateability-ostree.md

 ID of ostree commit will be used to...
 TODO: Think if we can use it for "System rollback and failed data restore" scenario

-### Allowing and blocking upgrades (change of MicroShift version)
+### Allowing and blocking MicroShift version migration (upgrade/downgrade)

+MicroShift's version migration is defined as change of binary's version, whether it is going forward (upgrade) or backward (downgrade).
+As such, only upgrade is supported.

+To differentiate between rollback and downgrade:
+- rollback is when backup metadata contains older MicroShift version (same as binary to which it rolled back to),
+- downgrade is when backup metadata contains newer MicroShift version.

+To go in greater detail why rollback is supported and downgrade is not:
+- Rollback performed due to unhealthy (red) boot
+  - Red scripts will persist a "restore" action to perform on next boot.
+  - System is booted into older ostree commit with older MicroShift
+  - MicroShift pre-run procedure runs:
+    - Restore is performed (version in metadata is the same as one in the binary)
+    - Data migration procedure compares version in metadata and binary
+    - Data migration isn't performed, because versions match.
+- Downgrade would follow a healthy (green) boot
+  - Green scripts will persist a "backup" action to perform on next boot
+  - System is booted into older ostree commit with older MicroShift
+  - MicroShift pre-run procedure runs:
+    - Backup is performed (version in metadata is newer than a binary)
+    - Data migration procedure compares version in metadata and binary
+    - Data migration refuses to proceed because `backup version` > `binary version`.

-Decision to allow or block an upgrade (change) will be based on persisted MicroShift version.
+Decision to perform or refuse an data migration to schema compatible with newly loaded MicroShift version will be based on following facts:
+- version persisted in MicroShift's data dir (version that created/successfully ran using the data), also referred to as (version) metadata
+- version of currently installed MicroShift binary
+- embedded in MicroShift binary list of blocked "from" versions

+A general flow will have following form:
-- If binary's version is newer, allow storage migration.
+1. If persisted version is missing, assume 4.13.
-- If binary's version is older, refuse to start MicroShift.
+1. If version of `microshift` binary is older than version in metadata, **refuse to start MicroShift**.
-- If persisted version is on a list (embedded in binary) of blocked version migrations, refuse to start MicroShift.
+1. If persisted version is on a list of blocked version migrations, **refuse to start MicroShift**.
-- If persisted version is on a list (embedded in binary) of allowed version migrations, allow storage migration.
-- If persisted version is missing and version of binary is 4.14, assume 4.13 was persisted and allow storage migration.
+1. If binary is the same version as persisted in metadata, **no need for a data migration**.
+1. Otherwise upgrade is allowed and data migration will be performed.

 ### Data migration